sheMnapion/AI-QSAR/README.md

 The project is a software for QSAR prediction and SMILES design by deep learning.

 ### Environment
-Tested on python3.6
+Tested on python3.6(conda virtual environment)

 ### Requirements
 You have to install a valid version of **rdkit**.
-For python3.6 and `conda`, you can install with `conda install conda-forge::rdkit`.
+For python3.6 in conda virtual environment, you can install with `conda install conda-forge::rdkit`.
+To create a conda virtual enviroment for python3.6, run `conda create --name py36 python=3.6` and use `source activate py36` and `source deactivate py36` to activate and deactivate the virtual environment.

 For other packages, see `requirements.txt` and run `pip install -r requirement.txt`

 ### Run